lisamelton/video_transcoding/README.md

 `faster` | use with caution
 `fast` | good but you might want to use `--quick` instead `medium` | default
-`slow` | smaller but not obviously higher quality `slower` | smaller but not obviously higher quality `veryslow` | smaller but not obviously higher quality `placebo` | not recommended
+`slow` | <!---->
+`slower` | <!---->
+`veryslow` | <!---->
+`placebo` | not recommended

-Presets faster than `medium` trade precision for more speed.
+Presets faster than `medium` trade precision and compression efficiency for more speed.
 That tradeoff is acceptable for the `fast` preset.
 But you may notice occasional quality loss problems when using the `faster` or `veryfast` presets.

-Presets slower than `medium` trade encoding speed for more compression efficiency.
+Presets slower than `medium` trade encoding speed for more precision and compression efficiency.
 Any quality improvement using these presets may not be perceptible for most input.

 ### Recommended `transcode-video` usage